Alessandro-Scarciglia/VoiceAssistant/README.md

 ROS2 Application of a Voice Assistant

 # Structure
 Marvin is my first experiment of voice assistant.
 It is coded within the ROS2 Framework and makes use of the *speech_recognition* module to implement low-level NLP functions.
-Each package implement a basic building block of a generic voice assistant.
+Each package implements a basic building block of a generic voice assistant.

 ![arch_voiceassistant](https://user-images.githubusercontent.com/58028470/200611846-c551197f-c919-47ff-adad-7f5150673839.png)